-The budget for Tritton Copper Operations’ community support is set at a site level in consultation with the corporate office in Brisbane.
+The budget for both the Tritton Copper Operations’ and Cracow Gold Operations’ community support is set at a site level in consultation with the corporate office in Brisbane.
 The committee members are all employed at the operations.
 The committee meets on a regular basis and considers applications for funding and sponsorship using the Company’s values as the guide for areas of focus.

-In conjunction with Nyngan Local Aboriginal Land Council, Tritton proudly sponsored 6 students and 1 chaperone from the local area to attend the December 2018 Schools Spectacular in Sydney.
+In conjunction with Nyngan Local Aboriginal Land Council, Aeris proudly sponsored six students and one chaperone from the local area to attend the December 2018 Schools Spectacular in Sydney.
 Schools Spectacular is an outstanding showcase of the talent in NSW public schools and in terms of sheer size, scale and scope, it is unrivalled anywhere in the world.
 The showcase consisted of, among other things: a 2,700 strong choir; 2,300 diverse dancers; an 80-piece symphony orchestra; a world-class stage band; and a large number of outstanding solo performances.

 The Blue Sky Ball

-Supporting mental health and well-being is an important focus for Aeris and the Blue Sky Ball provided one opportunity for team members and the community to connect.
+Supporting mental health and well-being is an important focus for Aeris.
 In partnership with mental health and wellbeing charity, Batyr, Aeris was pleased to support the Ball in its efforts to strengthen connections in support of mental health and well-being.
-Drought has a major impact on local economy and personal and community well-being.
-With plans for another similar event in 2020, the community is looking forward to another fun evening bringing people together.
+Drought has a major impact on local economy and personal and community well-being, and the Blue Sky Ball provided an opportunity for team members and the community to connect With plans for another similar event in 2020, the community is looking forward to another fun evening bringing people together.